finom/github-embed/README.md

 Settings object should include the following properties:

 - ``repo: STRING`` a name of a repository whose files will be embedded
-- ``owner: STRING`` an owner of thr repo
+- ``owner: STRING`` an owner of the repo
 - ``ref: STRING`` a branch, a tag or commit SHA
 - ``embed: ARRAY`` a list of embedded files
-	- ``path: STRING`` - a path to embedded file relative to root of the repo
+	- ``path: STRING`` - a path to embedded file relative to the root of the repo
-	- ``type: STRING`` - a type of the file you need to embed (programming language)
+	- ``type: STRING`` - a type of file you want to embed (a programming language)
 	- ``label: STRING`` - what to display in navigation.
 By default it's a name of embedded file
 	- ``active: BOOLEAN`` - is the item shown by default
-	- ``repo: STRING`` a name of a repository where current file lives (in case if you want to embed a file from another repo)
+	- ``repo: STRING`` - a name of a repository where current file lives (in case if you want to embed a file from another repo)
-	- ``owner: STRING`` an owner of a repo where current file lives (in case if you want to embed a file from another repo)
+	- ``owner: STRING`` - an owner of a repo where current file lives (in case if you want to embed a file from another repo)
-	- ``ref: STRING`` a branch, a tag or commit SHA of a repo where current file lives (in case if you want to embed a file from another branch or repo)
+	- ``ref: STRING`` - a branch, a tag or commit SHA of a repo where current file lives (in case if you want to embed a file from another branch or repo)

 There is one more thing: you can add to your embedding list any webpage.
 It could be useful if you want to show how does your web tool works.
 You need to set type option as ``"htmlpage"`` and assign webpage URL to ``"url"`` property